 - Exactly What It Says on the Tin: He titled his 2011 comedy CD Me Doing Stand Up.

-- Non Sequitur: Nearly every week one of his news stories would "support" the conclusion that Germans Love David Hasselhoff.
+- Nearly every week, one of his news stories would "support" the conclusion that Germans Love David Hasselhoff.
 The only exception to this was when he got Hasselhoff to appear on the set and read a card saying "Germans love me," which quite reasonably supported his theory.

 - Personal Arcade: Once on The Tonight Show With Jay Leno, Norm was showing some photos while joking about selling his home in Los Angeles.
 One photo was an exercise room with a Family Guy pinball machine, and Norm comments that the buyer can have the exercise equipment, but not the pinball table.

 - Running Gag: Several on Weekend Update.
-The most memorable ones being Norm MacDonald's relentless insistence about OJ Simpson being guilty (ending with "This just in, murder is now legal in California"), his weird story of the week which involved, you guessed it, Frank Stallone, and his "Notes to Self" reminding him to shamelessly exploit stupid things happening in the news.
+The most memorable ones were observing that Germans Love David Hasselhoff, his weird story of the week which involved Frank Stallone, and his "Notes to Self" reminding him to shamelessly exploit stupid things happening in the news.

 - Wrong Genre Savvy: In the Celebrity Edition of Who Wants to Be a Millionaire?, part of his strategy was trying to find Regis' tell for a correct answer, like in a poker game.
 Regis didn't know the answers either, though Norm did end up winning $500,000.